 Grand Canyon Tribes

+Grand Canyon tribes hold a special place in the history of the area.
 If you review the old pictures on display of the Grand Canyon, you will find that the canyon looks about the same geographically.
 This special place in Arizona has also been home to a number of Native Americans and Grand Canyon tribes.
 One picture, featured in the archives of the Library of Congress, shows a Hopi tribe member meditating at the canyon’s edge.
 This picture was taken during the early 1900s.
 Pictures also show Navajo people, who lived in hogans near the El Tovar hotel.

-Currently, six Grand Canyon tribes still live inside or around the Grand Canyon.
+Currently, six tribes still live inside or around the Grand Canyon.
 This area serves as a spiritual and sacred place to tribes, all which makes a Grand Canyon bus trip all the more interesting.
 The six Grand Canyon tribes that inhabit the area include the following:

 1. The Hualapai Tribe